 - Clean up your diet

 Avoid heavily processed foods, typically boxed, frozen or pre-made meals.
 Try to include foods from all food groups taking a whole foods approach.
 Eat plenty of fresh fruit and vegetables.
 Eat fish twice a week (one portion of oily fish e.g. Salmon), legumes (beans and lentils) and unsalted nuts.
+Finally, try not to skip meals especially breakfast.

 - Drink sensibly